simonw/til/sqlite/compile-sqlite3-rsync.md

-# Compiling and running sqlite3-rsync from a branch
+# Compiling and running sqlite3-rsync

 Today I heard about the [sqlite3-rsync](https://sqlite.org/draft/rsync.html) command, currently available in a branch in the SQLite code repository.
 It provides a mechanism for efficiently creating or updating a copy of a SQLite database that is running in WAL mode, either locally or via SSH to another server.